UbiPhysio: Support Daily Functioning, Fitness, and Rehabilitation with Action Understanding and Feedback in Natural Language: Results

 For generated feedback, there was a noticeable divergence in the assessment provided by the physiotherapists and the participants.
 The physiotherapists rated the retrieval-enhanced feedbacks, those generated with domain knowledge, as significantly superior to the plain ones generated without such knowledge.
 This highlights the importance of domain knowledge in improving the quality of generated feedback.
-In contrast, the participants exhibited a more neutral stance, indicating no strong preference between the two types of feedback.
+By contrast, the participants exhibited a more neutral stance, indicating no strong preference between the two types of feedback.
 This discrepancy in ratings may due to the lack of professional knowledge in our participants.
 Consequently, they may perceive the feedback provided by GPT-4, based on its common sense knowledge, as sufficiently satisfactory.
 For the action of hand lift in a kneeling position (Action \#12), we observed that the feedback generated by the model without domain knowledge tended to be more fluent and natural.
 When domain knowledge was incorporated, the feedback became somewhat rigid and unnatural.
 This could explain why participants found the former feedback significantly more helpful.

 In general, the participants and physios are all excited about the achievement made by our proposed framework.
-During the user study, we also collect some opinions from both participants and experts.
+During the user study, we also collect some opinions regarding potential improvements of our framework from both participants and physios.
 Most of them underscored the need for further refinement of the model's language use and tone to enhance the acceptability and effectiveness of the conversation.
 For example, the model tends to use the language such as `\textit{one is carefully conducting an action}', which is criticized by our physiotherapists due to its ambiguity in action description.
 Such language might be interpreted in multiple ways.
 Some may perceive it as indicating that the individual is performing the action slowly yet with balance, while others might interpret it as a sign of the difficulties the person is encountering during the action.
+Furthermore, they point to the importance of integrating visual demonstrations alongside textual instructions on how to execute certain actions.
+A physio also highlights the need for the feedback module to be aligned with the user's specific symptoms.
+This is particularly important given the heterogeneity of chronic lower-back pain, which manifests in varied subtypes, such as the differences in the localized affected regions.